London Itinerary with Kids – The Perfect 3 Day Trip to London

 Mosey on by the Globe Theater (and consider a show if you have older children or there’s something really compelling playing).
 You could even do a behind-the-scenes tour.

 Then walk back over the river on Millennium Bridge to St. Paul’s Cathedral.
 The lines for the cathedral can get long, so if you choose to go inside, be sure purchase tickets in advance.
-Or you could consider attending Evensong later in the day; it was truly ethereal.
-Just be aware that children should be able to remain fairly still and quiet – we only kept our older ones inside.

 If you’re a modern art fan, the Tate Modern (directly across Millennium Bridge from St. Paul’s) has really outstanding children’s programming – also for free!